naresh-mahiya/ytvideo-timestamp-bookmarker-extension/README.md

 - `tabs` - To interact with YouTube tabs
 - `https://*.youtube.com/*` - To access YouTube videos

+## �� Known Issues

+- **Bookmark Deletion Bug**:
+  - When deleting any bookmark (except the last one), two bookmarks get deleted:
+    - The selected bookmark
+    - The last bookmark in the list
+  - Deleting the last bookmark works as expected
+  - This is a known issue that needs to be fixed.
+Contributions to resolve this issue are welcome!

 ## 🤝 Contributing

 Suggestions and improvements are welcome!
 Feel free to fork the repo, make changes, and open a pull request.